 Disability Law Center, Inc. v.
 Massachusetts Department of Correction, et al., United States District Court.
 On June 19, 2009, the parties and their experts appeared before the court for a settlement conference, having filed a draft settlement agreement under seal.
-A second conference is scheduled for August 13, 2009.
+The court has scheduled a settlement conference for September 11, 2009.
 While the Disability Law Center requests only injunctive relief, the Department of Correction has conducted a preliminary funding analysis, which estimates that approximately \$135 million of additional funding would be required over the next five fiscal years relating to program costs and staffing associated with the implementation of provisions of the draft settlement agreement.
 This estimate does not include approximately \$8 million in bond funding for information technology infrastructure and related upgrades.

 Demoranville v.
 Commonwealth, Supreme Judicial Court.
 Following dismissal of the case by the Superior Court in January, 2009, the Supreme Judicial Court has granted direct appellate review of that decision.
+Briefing is complete, and oral argument likely will occur in October, 2009.